irgolic/stable-diffusion-api/README.md

 The API will wait for the model to download and generate an image before returning the request.
 It is preferable to use the asynchronous endpoints for production use.

+If the connection is dropped (you navigate away from the page), the API will automatically cancel the request and free up resources.

 ### Asynchronous Interface (recommended)

 #### Invocation